yakconsulting/spidersoftdev.github.io/content/posts/2021-01-20-prestashop-margin-size-on-delivery-slips.md

   - prestashop

 ---
-Recently one of my clients contacted me asking if I can make a change.
-Shrink a little bit huge margins on PDF delivery slips.
-The task wasn't easy because settings is bit hidden in the files.
-By modifying templates you can change font size, and amend or remove elements from the printout.
-Unfortunately you can't actually decrease margin on PDF printout.
+Recently one of my clients contacted me asking if I could make a change.
+The task was to shrink huge margins on PDF delivery slips.
+The mission wasn't easy because the settings were hidden in the files.
+You can change font size and amend or remove elements from the printout by modifying templates.
+Unfortunately, you can't decrease the margin on PDF printouts.

 <!--more-->

 ![prestashop-delivery-slips](images/2021/01/prestashop-delivery-slips.png)

-All templates are located in folder PDF in root directory of your deployment.
-You can modify multiple files to achieve desired effect.
+All templates are located in folder PDF in the root directory of your deployment.
+You can modify multiple files to achieve the desired effect.

 ![prestashop-delivery-slips2.png](images/2021/01/prestashop-delivery-slips2.png)